aaixn/spotifly-frontend/README.md

 ### Issues and Resolutions:

 - Error: CORS preventing audio from SoundCloud link from playing
     -  Resolution: You can retrieve the link by searching the song you want on SoundClound, select share, and then embed.
 Take the src link to be able to play the song.
+- Error: Cannot retrieve user data
+    - Resolution: Used the spread operator to
+- Error: Authentication state persistance - when logout button is clicked, there is still a call to the backend to get user data
+- Resolution:

 ### Future Plans: